 - COMFORTABLE: These boots feature a PU (polyurethane) foam midsole for resilient cushioning and a removable, metatomical...

-According to their customers, this brand deserves 4.3 out of 5 stars.
 One reviewer noted that these boots keep his feet warm and dry.
 Unfortunately, another user said her shoelaces started to come apart after a couple of months.

 This brand is has a durable rubber sole and 400-gram Thinsulate insulation.
 They also come with a built-in gaiter that prevents snow and cold air from entering your boots.

-Amazon customers rated these boots 4.1 out of 5 stars, and one of the customers said they work well in harsh conditions.
+They work well in harsh conditions.
 However, another user reported the rubber on his sole cracked after three months.

 Last on the list is Muck brand boots and they're great for foot protection, traction, and warmth.
 These boots feature Vibram outsoles, which are great for adhering to slippery ice.
 And even better, they're really tall, so they cover your ankles and legs well too.